-(1) The March 31, 2006 amount includes \$45.8 million related to fair value hedges and \$13.9 million in net unamortized discounts.
+(2) The March 31, 2006 amount includes \$45.8 million related to fair value hedges and \$13.9 million in net unamortized discounts.
 The December 31, 2005 amount includes \$18.2 million related to fair value hedges and \$14.1 million in net unamortized discounts.

-Parent-Subsidiary guarantor relationships
+Enterprise Products Partners-Subsidiary guarantor relationships

-At March 31, 2006, we act as guarantor of the debt obligations of our Operating Partnership, with the exception of the Dixie revolving credit facility and senior subordinated notes assumed from GulfTerra.
-If the Operating Partnership were to default on any debt we guarantee, we would be responsible for full repayment of that obligation.
+At March 31, 2006, Enterprise Products Partners acts as guarantor of the debt obligations of its Operating Partnership, with the exception of the Dixie revolving credit facility and senior subordinated notes assumed from GulfTerra.
+If the Operating Partnership were to default on any debt guaranteed by Enterprise Products Partners, Enterprise Products Partners would be responsible for full repayment of that obligation.